maschkef/little-linux-helper/docs/lib/doc_i18n.md

 ## Overview

-This library provides comprehensive internationalization (i18n) support for the Little Linux Helper system, including translation management, language detection, and robust fallback mechanisms for multilingual user interfaces.
+This library provides comprehensive internationalization (i18n) support for the Little Linux Helper **CLI system**, including translation management, language detection, and robust fallback mechanisms for multilingual user interfaces.

+> **Note**: This documentation covers internationalization for the **CLI components only**.
+For GUI internationalization (web-based interface), please refer to [`docs/GUI_DEVELOPER_GUIDE.md`](../GUI_DEVELOPER_GUIDE.md) which describes the React-based i18n system using React i18next framework.

 ## Purpose